Overview

 );

 The HasDrillAndFillTwin() function returns true if the feature has a drill and fill digital twin.
-The feature may be given as the process feature of a workingstep.
+In this API all feature twins are drill and fill twins but in the future there will be twins for machining pockets and surfaces.

 Arguments